Piotr (Pete) E. Korzynski

 Biography

 Piotr (Pete) E. Korzynski is a partner in Baker McKenzie's Corporate & Securities Group in Chicago.
-He has experience advising clients on public and private mergers and acquisitions, equity dispositions, corporate finance, SEC compliance matters and corporate governance.
+Having advised on M&A and capital markets transactions involving in excess of an aggregate USD 100 billion in value, Pete counsels clients on public and private mergers and acquisitions, equity dispositions, corporate finance, SEC compliance matters and corporate governance.

-Chambers USA recognizes Pete as among the best lawyers in the country for Corporate/M&A work.
+Chambers USA recognizes Pete as among the best lawyers in the country for Corporate/M&A work, having recognized him as “Up and Coming” in 2025.
 He was highlighted by clients interviewed by Chambers USA as being “an exceptional lawyer,” with ”skills and experience [that] make a real difference when you need to solve complicated issues” and “practical and commercial in his understanding of what [a client] need[s] out of a deal.”
-He has also been recognized as a “Rising Star” by Law360 for his life sciences mergers and acquisitions work for clients like H. Lundbeck A/S, Olink Holding AB (publ), Abbott Laboratories and Bayer AG.
+He has also been recognized as a 2025 “Rising Star” by Law360, one of Law360’s top attorneys under 40, for his life sciences M&A work for clients like H. Lundbeck A/S, Olink Holding AB (publ), Abbott Laboratories and Bayer AG.

-Pete has previously maintained an active pro bono practice and has served as the Chair of the Sargent Shriver National Center on Poverty Law's Professionals' Council, a volunteer board supporting the organization's national anti-poverty advocacy.
+Pete has a distinguished pro bono record and previously served as the Chair of the Sargent Shriver National Center on Poverty Law's Professionals' Council, a volunteer board supporting the organization's national anti-poverty advocacy.
 He has represented the Shriver Center and asylum applicants in various US federal appellate matters, including in argument and briefing in Ferreira v.
 Lynch, 831 F.3d 803 (7th Cir.
 2016) (which case clarified that adverse credibility findings against asylum applicants may not be based on trivial inconsistencies from, or on otherwise unreliable, preliminary interviews).

 Prior to joining Baker McKenzie, Pete was an attorney in the corporate practice group of a New York-based international law firm.
 He also previously served as an extern to the Honorable Joan B. Gottschall, judge of the US District Court for the Northern District of Illinois.
 While in law school, Pete served as a senior editor and articles committee member of the Stanford Law & Policy Review.